Daniel Nass

 Biography

 The music of Daniel Nass has been reviewed as “playful,” “eerie,” and “witty.”
 Much of his music is influenced, both consciously and subconsciously, by popular musics of the past half-century.
 Thanks to older siblings, his childhood was dominated by the rock music of the 60s, 70s, and 80s, which led to teenage years spent performing in various loud garage bands.
 Quatre Études de Fromage, a recent set of his piano pieces, was heavily inspired by the music from “Sailing the Seas of Cheese,” an album by progressive rock-trio, Primus.
-For his doctoral dissertation, he composed Scattered Needles – a large-scale work for tenor and chamber orchestra in which he set lyrics composed by original Pink Floyd singer/songwriter, Syd Barrett.
+For his doctoral dissertation, he composed Scattered Needles–a large-scale work for tenor and chamber orchestra in which he set lyrics composed by original Pink Floyd singer/songwriter, Syd Barrett.

 Nass is particularly passionate about forging successful musical collaborations with artists in the area of mixed media.
-In dance, he has worked with choreographer David DeBlieck and the Wicked Sister Dance Theatre to produce “Eternal” – a work for dance ensemble and electroacoustic music, using sounds recorded at the Quarry Park and Nature Preserve in central Minnesota as source material.
+In dance, he has worked with choreographer David DeBlieck and the Wicked Sister Dance Theatre to produce “Eternal”–a work for dance ensemble and electroacoustic music, using sounds recorded at the Quarry Park and Nature Preserve in central Minnesota as source material.
 In film, he has collaborated with multimedia artist Samantha Krukowski to produce the short video “Salt and Glue,” which has been aired in prestigious festivals and galleries across the United States and Asia.
-In the world of theater, Nass has been working with the Augsburg College Theater Department, composing incidental music for their productions of “Marat/Sade,” “The Crucible,” and “The Taming of the Shrew.”
-Current theater projects include a new work for Christina and Jennifer Baldwin and Nautilus Music Theater, as well as serving as music director for “Ghost Sonata” – a Knight Foundation-funded collaboration between Sod House Theater and Black Label Movement.
+In the world of theater, he has worked with the Augsburg College Theater Department, composing incidental music for their productions of “Marat/Sade,” “The Crucible,” and “The Taming of the Shrew.”
+In 2019, he served as music director for “Swede Hollow Ghost Sonata”–a Knight Foundation-funded collaboration between Sod House Theater and Black Label Movement.
+In 2022, in collaboration with Nautilus Music-Theater, he composed “Moonlit Walk Home”–a 65-minute chamber opera based upon the writings of Fern Green Baldwin.

 Artist Statement